liffiton/ATLeS/docs/building.md

 Build step 3

 ### Step 4
-The two top pieces `top.dxf` fit into place on top of the box (they are translucent here but should be opaque in reality), and the support bracket for the Rasberry Pi holds it in place as shown:
+The two top pieces `top.dxf` fit into place on top of the box (they are translucent here but should be opaque in reality), and the support bracket for the Raspberry Pi holds it in place as shown:

 {:.center}
 [![Build step 4](imgs/box_structure_4.png){:width="500px"}](imgs/box_structure_4.png)<br>